Attendance Requirements and Examinations

 Golden Gate University Student Completion or Graduation Rate (Enrollment Retention Rate)

 The information is provided in compliance with the Federal Student Right-to-Know and Campus Security Act of 1990.
 Questions should be directed to the director of planning, resources and analysis.

 Golden Gate University admits very few first-time freshmen.
 The completion or graduation rate is a projection based on actual enrollment retention data for a defined group of newly matriculated students (including those who transferred in credit from other institutions).
 This information for undergraduate students can be found at http://www.ggu.edu/admissions/undergraduate/student-success/retention-and-graduation/ .
 The information for graduate students is available at http://www.ggu.edu/admissions/graduate/student-success/retention-and-graduation/.

 Notice of Crimes

 A complete record of all crimes committed on Golden Gate University’s properties is provided in “Campus Safety Information” on p.
 144 or in the University Street Smarts publication.
-The quickest way to access the report is by going to www.ggu.edu/about, where it is listed under the “Campus Security Information” section.
+The quickest way to access the report is by going to www.ggu.edu/about-ggu/campus-safety-and-security/#, where it is listed under the “Annual Security Report” section.
 A hard-copy of the University Street Smarts publication will also be made available upon request to the campus safety office.